Constitutional Court Procedure Act

 (4) the subject matter;

-A judgment shall indicate the names of the Justices taking part in its rendering, include their concurring and dissenting opinions, and identity the Justice who authors the opinion of the court.
+A judgment shall indicate the names of the Justices taking part in its rendering, include their concurring and dissenting opinions, and identify the Justice who authors the opinion of the court.

 In the holding of a judgment, the Constitutional Court may designate the relevant authority to implement the judgment and specify the types and methods of implementation.

-Under the reasoning part are included the grounds of admissibility and the underlying legal reasoning of the holding.
+Under the reasoning part are to be included the gist of the parties' statements, the grounds of admissibility and the legal reasoning underlying the holding.

 Article 34

-Paragraphs 1 and 3 of the preceding Article shall apply mutatis mutandis to a ruling.
+Paragraphs 1 and 3 of the preceding Article shall apply mutatis mutandis to an order.

-Except otherwise provided in this Act, a ruling may be rendered without giving reasons.
+Except otherwise provided in this Act, an order may be rendered without giving reasons.

 Article 35